louisbutt338/sandy_lab/README.md

 Sandy workshop

-extracting cross sections and uncertainties using NJOY with Bondarenko self shielding
+njoy_xs: extract cross sections and uncertainties using NJOY with Bondarenko self shielding